dcarbone/php-fhir/README.md

 # php-fhir

 Tools for modeling and interacting with [HL7 FHIR](https://hl7.org/fhir/) data and servers.

 # Documentation

 Please refer to the wiki for the latest documentation: https://github.com/dcarbone/php-fhir/wiki

+## Getting Started

+Please head to the [Builder Usage](https://github.com/dcarbone/php-fhir/wiki/Builder-Usage) section of our wiki for details on how to get started using this library.

 # Pre-generated Code